IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/general_usage/interface/property-editor.rst

    :alt: Project Info when IFC project is created but IFC file is not saved

 When a new IFC project is created but not yet saved, the "Project Info" subsection displays the following message: "File Not Saved".
 Indicates that the current IFC project has not been saved to a file.
 The IFC header can be edited by clicking the pencil button.
 In this mode you can't unload the IFC project and go back to the Not Create or Loaded mode.
 You have to save the IFC file first and then unload the project.

+Fields:

+- **IFC Schema** (read-only).
+Indicates the version of the Industry Foundation Classes (IFC) schema used by the loaded file.
+Example: "IFC4"

 Buttons: